 Nichole’s greatest passion lies in the transmission of the sacred offerings of Yoga to her students.
-She has been in humble service of this divine life-practice for a decade and is an eternal student to the art of being a yogi in the modern world.
+She has been in the humble service of this divine life-practice for a decade and is an eternal student to the art of being a yogi in the modern world.

 After taking classes from Nichole, students often say of the experience: “It’s like coming home.”
-Her students love her for her authentic sweetness, for always holding them accountable to finding their personal edge of transformation and for seasoning ancient teachings with just the right amount of humor.
+Her students love her for her authentic sweetness, for always holding them accountable for finding their personal edge of transformation and for seasoning ancient teachings with just the right amount of humor.

 Nichole is registered with Yoga Alliance at the highest level, ERYT-500.
 As such Nichole has been leading and directing 200-hour teacher training programs since 2013.
 Nichole is a registered prenatal yoga teacher, PRYT.
 Nichole also has certifications as a Reiki Master, Holistic Nutrition Therapist and as a Doula.

-Off the mat Nichole is an outdoor enthusiast, animal lover, writer and Broncos fan!
+Off the mat, Nichole is an outdoor enthusiast, animal lover, writer, and Broncos fan!
 When she isn’t teaching or practicing you can find her climbing fourteeners, traveling with her husband, snuggling with her puppies or enjoying quality time with her amazing family and beloved friends.

 You can find out more about Nichole on her virtual home at: